fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The story of Adam and Eve in the Quran teaches the virtue of repentance and supplication.
 Adam and Eve recognized their errors and prayed for forgiveness.
 This, in turn, earned them Allah’s forgiveness and guidance.

-“Then his Lord chose him and turned to him in forgiveness and guided [him].”
-[20:122]
+"Then his Lord chose him and turned to him in forgiveness and guided [him]."
+Quran [20:122]

 </details>